Esd Wrist Strap

 Q: How often should I replace my ESD wrist strap?

 A: The lifespan of an ESD wrist strap depends on usage and maintenance.
 Regular inspection is crucial.
-Replace the strap immediately if you notice any damage to the wristband, grounding cord, or connector.
+And replace the strap immediately if you notice any damage to the wristband, grounding cord, or connector.
 A good rule of thumb is to replace the strap annually or even more frequently if it’s used intensely.

 Q: Can I use any grounding point?